allenai/scientific-claim-generation/README.md

 # Scientific Claim Generation
-This repository contains data and experiments associated with the ACL 2022 paper "Generating Scientific Claims for Zero-Shot Scientific Fact Checking."
+This repository contains data and experiments associated with the ACL 2022 (accepted) paper "Generating Scientific Claims for Zero-Shot Scientific Fact Checking."
 We explore methods for generating scientific claims from citation sentences and heuristic assignment of fact checking labels to improve zero-shot scientific fact checking.

 ## Method
 We approached claim generation in two settings: